 Q. How do I clear up after my dog?

 A. Always take some plastic bags with you.
 You can dispose of the bag in any red dog bin or refuse bin.
 Alternatively, take it home and put in your black bag.
 Do NOT flush it down the toilet.

 Q. People keep letting their dogs foul on the path in a particular location.
 What should I do?

-A. Report the matter to Environmental Health by contacting Customer Services, or use our online form.
+A. Report the matter to Environmental Health,email your complaint.
 The Dog Warden will seek to include the area within patrols.
 You will be asked if you are able to provide a statement to identify the guilty party.